jonas089/Spectre/README.md

 Circuits are implemented with the [`halo2-lib`](https://github.com/axiom-crypto/halo2-lib) circuit development framework.
 This library contains a number of non-trivial optimization tricks, while its readable SDK prevents most of the soundness bugs and improves auditability.
 Our team has contributed a number of features back to the halo2-lib repository, containing some foundational cryptographic primitives powering Ethereum consensus.

 Verifier contracts for consensus proofs are auto-generated via the [`privacy-scaling-explorations/snark-verifier`](https://github.com/privacy-scaling-explorations/snark-verifier).
-We aslo support [`privacy-scaling-explorations/halo2-solidity-verifier`](https://github.com/privacy-scaling-explorations/halo2-solidity-verifier) behind `experimental` flag.
+We also support [`privacy-scaling-explorations/halo2-solidity-verifier`](https://github.com/privacy-scaling-explorations/halo2-solidity-verifier) behind `experimental` flag.
 Supplemental contract logic has been introduced exclusively to manage intermediary states during proof verifications.

 ## Usage